pleabargain/storyboard/README.md

 - add usage license
 <img src="/support_images/todo.2021-12-22_10-58.png" alt="todo" />

+# DONE
+- negotiation tab: randomly chosen text should take focus or find a better way to get text to display
+- print full DAY in timeline tab = strftime("%Y %B %d %A")
+- automatically generate ten text input fields from a text file source

 # list of tabs (not in order)
 <img src="/support_images/tabs_22dec.png" alt="Getting started" />

 # grammar tracker tab
 This is automatically generated from a text file!
-It currently saves to file as json.
+It currently saves to file as json partially.
+It should load from json eventually but it doesn't yet.
+The grammar tracker tab is generated from a text file.
+The keys for the generated input and sliders should also be generated as well e.g.

+if event == "generated key":
+   pass

 ## TODO
 Read and write to json file